 A42.
 Mennonite Mission Network - Karla Minter works with Ohio Conference and two other conferences as a representative of Mennonite Mission Network (MMN).
 She reminded delegates of the mission statement of Ohio Conference: To be a people and congregations dedicated to the worship of, faith in and witness for Jesus Christ.
 Ohio Conference already is becoming a missional conference.
 She hears local stories of mission as she visits congregations.
-Nearly three-fourths of Ohio Conference in Mennonite Church USA.
+Nearly three-fourths of Ohio Conference congregations financially support MMN, making Ohio Conference the largest supporting conference in Mennonite Church USA.
 She thanked delegates for the generosity of the conference.